Justus0405/i3wm-dotfiles/README.md

 ## Installation

 > [!IMPORTANT]
-> The installation script is made for Arch,
-> but **may** work on some Arch based distros with **systemd**.
+> Made for Arch based distros with systemd, on a fresh minimal install.

-> [!CAUTION]
-> This script is designed to be done after a minimal arch installation,
-> using it on previously installed desktop should work but will change whatever you currently have (gtk/qt theming, shell, sddm, etc) and is at your own risk.
+> Running it on an existing desktop overwrites your theming, shell, and display manager config.

 1. Clone the repository: